2001 British Grand Prix: Race

 Irvine was the final driver to make a pit stops for fuel and tyres on lap 47.
 He returned to the circuit in ninth.
 At the end of the same lap, after the scheduled pit stops, Häkkinen led Michael Schumacher by 23.9 seconds, followed by Barrichello, Montoya, Räikkönen, and Heidfeld.
 Häkkinen continued to lap consistently faster than Michael Schumacher, stretching his lead to 33.6 seconds by the race's end on lap 60, despite slowing slightly on the final lap due to reliability concerns stemming from losing the earlier in the season.
 It was his first victory since the 2000 Belgian Grand Prix and his 19th in Formula One.
 Michael Schumacher chose not to challenge Häkkinen, finishing second, 25.6 seconds ahead of teammate Barrichello in third.
 Montoya was the last driver on the lead lap in fourth, having fallen behind Barrichello on his final set of tyres.
 Räikkonen finished fifth, outperforming teammate Heidfeld, who earned the final championship point by finishing sixth.
 Frentzen had understeer and was seventh.
 Villeneuve and Irvine were eighth and ninth respectively.
 Verstappen was 10th with a failing engine and excess oversteer on his first set of tyres.
 Alesi finished 11th with a car that lacked grip.
-De La Rosa was 12th following a malfunctioning refuelling machine at his first pit stop.
+De lLa Rosa was 12th following a malfunctioning refuelling machine at his first pit stop.
 Fisichella was 13th with Bernoldi 14th.
 Button, 15th, had a power steering failure on lap 15 and Alonso was the final classified finisher in 16th.